How did family seperation occur?

 When people investigated, here’s what they found:

-Implementation without planning: DOJ and CBP rolled out Zero Tolerance without adequate procedures, staffing, or tracking systems.
-(Review of the Department of Justice’s Planning and Implementation of Its Zero Tolerance Policy)
+DOJ and CBP rolled out Zero Tolerance without adequate procedures, staffing, or tracking systems.

-Tracking failures: Systems to monitor separations were inconsistent, leaving many children unaccounted for.
-(OIG; Yale Law School + Human Rights Watch)
+Systems to monitor separations were inconsistent, leaving many children unaccounted for.

 Today